-440) 826-3779 (fax)
+(440) 826-3779 (fax)

-Rigorous and career-focused, our baccalaureate programs of study combine the strengths of a Baldwin Wallace liberal arts foundation with professional education coursework.
+Rigorous and career-focused, our undergraduate programs of study build on the strengths of a Baldwin Wallace liberal arts foundation with professional education coursework.
 You'll gain the knowledge, skills, technical competencies and perspectives to prepare you for today's diverse and complex educational environment.

 Real-World Field Experiences

 Small classes, personalized attention and high standards are at the forefront of our program.
 You'll not only learn effective teaching practices, but also see them modeled in classes by faculty members with a wealth of teaching experience.

 Our education partnership with the Asheboro School District in North Carolina offers impressive benefits for BW teacher candidates.
 Through this partnership, you can be a sponsored student teacher who not only gains valuable experience, but who is in demand for teacher openings.
 In addition, Baldwin Wallace University has partnered with more than 40 area school districts through the BW School Partnership Program encouraging area teachers to earn their master's degrees and strengthen professional credentials through Baldwin Wallace University.

 Our outstanding reputation in teacher preparation gives you an edge.
 Our graduates meet a rigorous set of standards on their way to licensure eligibility.
 As a result, they meet and most often exceed the licensure exam requirements set by the State of Ohio.

 In addition to our baccalaureate programs of study, Baldwin Wallace University offers initial teacher licensure programs plus advanced programs in education for returning adult learners.